TerrorJacktyl/jinx-it-project/documentation/README.md

 * Personas
 * Notes from our meetings with the client
 * Wireframes/Figma mockups of our UI design
+* Glossary to ensure consistent communication
-* **TODO**: Update project scope file, add glossary if we still have it, add all client meeting notes once final meeting is finished, database schema
+* **TODO**: Update project scope file, add all client meeting notes once final meeting is finished, database schema

 Guides to assist with our development:
 * Git usage and preferred protocols